 - 1/2 cup rice flour

 - 2 tbs golden syrup

-Bake on a baking tray lined with baking paper for 8-10 minutes
+- Bake on a baking tray lined with baking paper or non stick mat for 8-10 minutes

-Let the cookies cool on the baking tray for about 5 minutes then transfer to a wire cooling rack.
+- Let the cookies cool on the baking tray for about 5 minutes then transfer to a wire cooling rack to cool completely.